Get insider access

 Bose vs Anker

 Overall, Bose makes well-rounded headphones that provide an unparalleled level of comfort.
-Many of their headphones also have excellent noise cancelling and sound well-balanced.
+Many of their headphones also have excellent noise cancelling and a well-balanced sound.
 However, Bose tends to make expensive headphones that feel a little plasticky compared to other headphones in the same price range.
 Their over-ear lineup also leaks at higher volumes, which might not be ideal for all environments.

 Lineup

 Bose has both casual use and professional headsets.
-It tends to mix and match line-ups with one-offs, but a pretty consistent throughline is the QuietComfort designation.
+They tend to mix and match line-ups with one-offs, but a pretty consistent throughline is the QuietComfort designation.

 • QuietComfort = Headphones with active noise cancelling and an emphasis on comfort.
 Includes wireless over-ears, earbuds, and even dedicated gaming headsets.